 Where a vendor is requesting a Certificate of Insurance from the Board as part of the contract/permit (i.e. ice skating), one may be obtained from the Board insurer via the Superintendent of Business or designate.
 Certificates of Insurance are provided by the Board insurer where they are a requirement as part of a contract/permit.
 The contract must be in the name of the Board and not the school.
-A copy of the wording regarding the insurance will need to be reviewed in order to ensure the correct form of certificate is provided.
+A copy of the wording regarding the insurance will need to be reviewed by the Superintendent of Business or designate in order to ensure the correct form of certificate is provided.